Why Partner with Vitalant for Clinical and Therapeutic Apheresis Services?

 Procedure overview

-Mononuclear Cell Collection (MNC) separates a donor or patient’s White Blood Cells (WBCs) from the other blood components.
+Mononuclear Cell (MNC) Collection separates a donor or patient’s white blood cells (WBCs) from the other blood components.
 The MNCs are collected into a bag and the remaining blood components are returned to the donor or patient.

 Procedure overview